go-gitea/gitea/web_src/js/features/aria.md

 <label><input type="checkbox"> ... </label>
 ```

-However, related styles aren't supported (not implemented) yet, so at the moment, almost all the checkboxes are still using Fomantic UI checkbox.
+However, related CSS styles aren't supported (not implemented) yet, so at the moment,
+almost all the checkboxes are still using Fomantic UI checkbox.

 ## Fomantic UI Checkbox